seanbreckenridge/exobrain/projects/README.md

 [GitHub](https://github.com/seanbreckenridge/selenium-shutterfly-scraper) | [GitLab](https://gitlab.com/seanbreckenridge/selenium-shutterfly-scraper) | Python

 (At least when I did this), there was no way to download all of your images off of a `shutterfly` account.
-This used a combination of `selenium`, `pyautogui` to do that.
+This used a combination of `selenium` and `pyautogui` to do that.

 ### full_todotxt